Straight to the content

 Whole or not whole?
 That is the question.

-A spot that once had a sharp, clean edge, like a freshly baked cookie, can suddenly crumble.
-Therein lies an important signal.
+A small spot that once had a tight, sharp edge, just like a freshly baked cookie, can suddenly start to crumble.
+An important signal lies hidden there.

-Not all bumps and spots are cause for concern.
-Benign skin conditions, such as warts, lipomas or seborrheic keratoses, grow slowly and do not spread.
-They remain within their own boundaries and usually cause little more than some discomfort or aesthetic irritation.
+Not all bumps and spots are a cause for concern.
+Benign skin conditions, such as warts, lipomas, or seborrheic keratoses, grow slowly and do not spread.
+They remain within their own boundaries and usually cause little more than some discomfort or aesthetic annoyance.

-When a spot becomes restless, the ABCDE rule is your guideline:
+When a spot becomes irritated, the ABCDE rule is your guide:

 • Asymmetry: Are the halves unequal?

-• Border: is the edge jagged or serrated?
+• Border: Is the edge irregular or serrated?

 • Color: Do you see different colors in one spot?